SadanandaRP/LeadManagerAutomation/docs/Manual_Test_Cases.md

     Steps:
         Log in and navigate to the Leads Dashboard.
         Scroll to the bottom and click the "Next" page button.
-    Expected Result: The list updates to show the next set of leads correctly (p.
-4).
+    Expected Result: The list updates to show the next set of leads correctly.

 TC-06: Email Format Validation